 How do we measure success?

 Take advantage of your business opportunities with technology

 As web professionals we have to understand that we are no longer just coders.
 To survive we need to be so much more.
 We need to be as much business analysts as tech gurus.
 If we don’t truly understand what problems we are trying to solve, how can we build or recommend the right solution?

 The truth is that not every developer is going to be able to adapt, and maybe that is for the best.
 Maybe for this industry to continue to go forward, we need to take two steps back.

 All I know is there are plenty of examples of industries that did not change with the technology and they paid the price.
 Not that many years ago, it was unheard of to have a business without a yellow pages ad, nowadays, not so much.

 Be the change that you wish to see in the world.

 Thinking about how your nonprofit's website fits into the big picture?
 Let our new guide help you reveal your website's hidden potential!

-Better yet, let us complete a Drupal & WordPress Code Review of your website.
+Better yet, let us complete a Website Audit.
 The audit will reveal what's working on the site and what isn't, so you can focus on the stuff that matters most!